nopnop2002/esp-idf-video-streaming/README.md

 - Connect the USB camera at this timing.
 ![WaitingForDevice](https://user-images.githubusercontent.com/6020549/193183218-1a2100c8-7b51-444d-953e-cf7b8acd3313.jpg)

-- For available USB cameras, the device information will be displayed.
+- For available USB cameras, device information will be displayed and video streaming will begin.
 ![StartStreaming](https://user-images.githubusercontent.com/6020549/193183252-fa3473ef-b0b4-4639-b01f-e7ce8f497583.jpg)

 - For unavailable USB cameras, you will see an error like this.